NREL/wex/readme.md

 1. Build LK.

-2. Create an environment variable called `LK` that points to the folder containing the LK libraries.
+2. Create an environment variable called `LKDIR` that points to the folder containing the LK libraries.

 # Windows